biosustain/git-tutorial/instructions_251105.md

 ### Add your recipe and request a review [basic]

-> This I have to test with someone

 - [create a fork](https://github.com/biosustain/recipe-book/fork)
   (or request access as collaborator of the the recipe-repo)
 - create a new branch from `main`, e.g. `add-aioli-pasta`